tkush/arlo-false-alarms/README.md

 Correct classification (no motion detected)

+The approach presented here is advantageous in that it can be applied to a different camera feed without any modifications to the code since the basic idea remains the same irrespective of where the camera is pointed or what the lighting conditions are.

+Feel free to post comments/fork this repo or just drop me a line!

 ### TO-DO
-- [ ] Upload the final code to repo
+- [x] Upload the final code to repo
 - [x] Convert code to accept command line arguments
 - [x] Insert more information in README (pictures, explanation of denoising, timing)
 - [ ] Add code for getting video from the Arlo website